smellodi/smop/test.ion-vision/README.md

 ## Usage

-Run this console app and follow the onscreen instruction to test the module
+Run this console app and follow the onscreen instructions to test the module